okz12/NeuralNetworkCompression/README.md

 ### Results

 I ran the experiments on a Custom MiniVGG, which uses structure and blocks of VGG but is smaller than VGG-11.
 The number of layers and parameters is given below.
-Using knowledge distillation results in an uplift of 1.7% in accuracy.
+Using knowledge distillation results in an uplift of 1.7% in accuracy on the CIFAR10 dataset.

 |                      | VGG-13    | Custom MiniVGG | Custom MiniVGG + VGG13 KD |
 |----------------------|-----------|----------------|---------------------------|